 No one thought Apple was capable of creating a solid pair of noise-cancelling wireless earbuds.
 Well, they proved the haters wrong, creating the absolute best mobile accessory for iOS/macOS devices: the AirPods Pro.
 The new sweat-proof design looks better and fits more securely in your ear, sound quality has been slightly improved, and the highlight feature — active noise cancellation — effectively reduces ambient sounds (just don't expect a miracle).
 We’re also fans of the new force sensors on the stems, which uses pinch gestures to execute commands and is more responsive than the tap control scheme employed on previous AirPods models.

+Apple has mentioned it will bring new features to the AirPods Pro this Fall, including automatic switching and spatial audio, which creates a three-dimensional soundscape that will give movies an extra layer of immersion.
 Add everything we loved about the original AirPods — excellent call quality, seamless pairing, a strong Bluetooth connection, and supreme comfort — and we have no reservations naming the AirPods Pros the best wireless earbuds available today.

 See our full AirPods Pro review.